The-morning-star23/Atg-World/README.md

-# ATG.WORLD - Responsive Web Page clone
+# ATG.WORLD - Responsive Web Page

 This project is a fully responsive, pixel-perfect clone of a webpage design, built with ReactJS and Bootstrap 5.
 The primary objective was to accurately replicate the user interface for both desktop and mobile views, ensuring a seamless and fluid experience during window resizing.